-French bulldogs are the clingiest of all the dog breeds.
+French bulldogs are said to be the clingiest of all dog breeds.
 They would want you around and follow you everywhere, even while you are in the bathroom.

 That is why French Bulldogs are often diagnosed with separation anxiety.
 This takes place when you leave your dog alone and don’t return for a very long time.
 Once you go out, these Bulldogs would whine for hours and might end up tearing your entire home altogether.

 Obviously, it is not possible to stay with your dog all the time.
-It is better to provide a chew toy or a distraction so that it doesn’t miss you.
+It is better to provide a chew toy or a distraction so that it is distracted.
 You can also consider asking a friend or neighbor to check on your dog after a few hours.
-You can also use a Pet Monitoring Camera so you can keep an eye on your dogs.
+For a more safe side, you can use a Pet Monitoring Camera so you can keep an eye on your dogs whenever you want to.